Looking for fun things to do in Toowoomba today?

 Toowoomba is home to one of Australia’s largest outdoor galleries.
 Huge murals on the side of buildings first appeared in 2012 when five artists painted the wall of the CUA building in Domestic Lane.
 Now there are more than 80 wall murals to be explored.

-Half the fun is in simply wandering the laneways trying to find them all, but we’ll get you started by suggesting you explore around Searle’s Walk, Gallery Lane, Ruthven Street, Union Street, Neil Street and Jessie Street for starters.
+Half the fun is in simply wandering the laneways trying to find them all, but we’ll get you started by suggesting you explore Searle’s Walk, Gallery Lane, Ruthven Street, Union Street, Neil Street and Jessie Street for starters.

 Website: Street Art Photo Gallery